ATTORNEYS

 Sydney is one of the firm's paralegals, specializing in Family Law matters.
 Prior to joining Neiley & Morris, Sydney worked as a high school social studies teacher and as a paralegal in civil litigation & employment law.
 In her past paralegal experiences, Sydney assisted clients through complex breach of contract, intellectual property, and wrongful termination of employment lawsuits.
 Through these experiences, she has honed her communication skills, organization, and attention to detail—these strengths serve her well in helping clients navigate the emotional and financial complexities of family law matters.

-Prior to living in the Roaring Fork Valley, Sydney lived in Minnesota where she co-founded a non- profit called the Winona Outdoor Collaborative that focused on reducing barriers to the outdoors by offering free monthly events, with all equipment and instruction provided for various outdoor sports.
+Prior to living in the Roaring Fork Valley, Sydney lived in Minnesota where she co-founded a non-profit called the Winona Outdoor Collaborative that focused on reducing barriers to the outdoors by offering free monthly events, with all equipment and instruction provided for various outdoor sports.
 This experience further taught Sydney how to work with individuals of all backgrounds with a focus on community development and teamwork.

-Sydney understands people are most often experiencing challenging times when they approach a law firm for assistance, so Sydney approaches each client at Neiley & Morris with the goal of establishing a trusting relationship and providing compassion, patience, empathy at all stages of a case.
+Sydney understands people are most often experiencing challenging times when they approach a law firm for assistance, so Sydney approaches each client at Neiley & Morris with the goal of establishing a trusting relationship and providing compassion, patience, and empathy at all stages of a case.